adriandrr/mdr_mtb-master/README.md

 ![mdrmtbworkflow](https://user-images.githubusercontent.com/95088942/203801407-31fec80a-f628-45ef-a9aa-372e6e7f2256.png)

 ## Input
-- FastQ files of mycobacterium tuberculosis
+- FastQ files of mycobacterium tuberculosis (illumina-sequenced short-read)
 - The pointfinder database
 - A table of gene loci to be investigated (names must be similar to the pointfinder DB)
 - Several parameters in the config file